 Some insects, like beesand butterflies, pollinate flowers.
 Other beneficial insects chow down on destructive bugs like aphidsand scale insects.
 Another group of insect, termed parasitoids, live on or inside an insect pest, killing it as they feed.

 As gardeners learn about and accept all the good things beneficial bugs accomplish, they start searching for insect friendly garden ideas.
 How to make insects feel welcome?
-You’ll want to start creating bug gardens by selecting insect friendly garden plants.
+You’ll want to start creating bug gardens by

 Most plants attract insects.
 While many species have limited appeal, some plants are wildly popular with the most beneficial insects for a garden.
 This includes bees, ladybugs, ground beetles and hoverflies.